 Cartier History Timeline

-As a pioneer in aviation, Santos-Dumont needed to keep an eye on timing without taking his hands of the airplane’s yoke.
-Human behaviour often informs change so it was Santos-Dumont’s inability to dig around for his pocket watch that lead to the modern wrist watch.
-As a well-respected pawn-brokers in London, Suttons and Robertsons always love to see a Santos watch, so-named after Cartier’s Brazilian aviator friend.
+As a pioneer in aviation, Santos-Dumont needed to keep an eye on timing without taking his hands off the aeroplane’s yoke.
+Human behaviour often informs change so it was Santos-Dumont’s inability to dig around for his pocketwatch that lead to the modern wristwatch.
+As well-respected pawnbrokers in London, Suttons and Robertsons always love to see a Santos watch, so named after Cartier’s Brazilian aviator friend.

-Not only a jewellery brand, Cartier have managed to capture a snapshot of society its preoccupations at any given moment in time.
-While the brand was able to showcase the best in stunningly beautiful pieces, Cartier also managed to transform the horror of war create something timeless, useful robust that has been passed down the generations – that is still in production today.
+Not only a jewellery brand, Cartier has managed to capture a snapshot of society and its preoccupations at any given moment in time.
+While the brand was able to showcase the best in stunningly beautiful pieces, Cartier also managed to transform the horror of war to create something timeless, useful robust that has been passed down the generations – that is still in production today.

 The Cartier Tank was created for General Pershing, the Commander of the Western Front, with the design representing the tanks of that Front during World War I. Presented to the General in 1917, it was released for general sale in 1919.